Coping and Caregiving for Someone With Chronic GVHD

 Although every individual is unique, men and women often respond differently during times of stress.
 Women more typically reach out to others to share their concerns and fears, while men are less likely to discuss emotions and may try to immediately solve the “problem.”

 Men may even make jokes about the situation as a way to cope with their partner’s and their own fears.
 This is where men and women can learn from and build upon the strengths of their partner and work together as a team.
-For many couples the cancer experience can be an opportunity to grow closer to one another.
-Specific and practical behaviors that can help identify each of your unique contributions to coping and make emotional connections during times of stress include:
+For many couples, dealing with an illness may be an opportunity to grow closer to one another.
+Specific and practical behaviors that can help identify each person's unique contributions to coping and make emotional connections during times of stress include:

-• Communicating with each other in a way that you will be proud of in the future
+• Communicating with each other in a way that each person will be proud of in the future

 • Actively encouraging the sharing of emotional concerns and fears